Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ###jswpMVC.getModel(prefix)

-This method returns an object created by looping over all form elements generated with the form prefix specific via argument.
+This method returns an object created by looping over all form elements generated with the form prefix specified via argument.
 For example, on the controller route using the edit\_post method in the [Control Renderer example](/Streetwise-Wordpress-MVC/#model-extenders/controlrenderers), for post with id 5, post title 'Title', and post content 'Hello World!', the following would all be true